-If your meningioma can't be completely removed surgically, your doctor may recommend radiation therapy following surgery.
+If your meningioma can't be completely removed surgically, your doctor may recommend radiation therapy following or instead of surgery.

 The goal of radiation therapy is to destroy any remaining meningioma cells and reduce the chance that your meningioma may recur.
 Radiation therapy uses a large machine to aim high-powered energy beams at the tumor cells.